The Basics of Defamation Lawsuits

 - Someone made a statement.
 The statement must be written, spoken, or expressed in another manner.

 - The person or a third-party published the statement.
 It’s not enough that someone said something hurtful about you – a third-party must have seen or heard the defamatory statement.

 - The statement caused you injury.
 If someone’s hurtful statement didn’t affect your reputation or hurt your business, you don’t have grounds to file a claim for damages.

 - The statement was false.
 It’s impossible to have a case of defamation if the defendant spoke the statement truthfully and honestly.
 This is freedom of speech.

 - The statement did not fall into a privileged category.
 Lawmakers will weigh the need to avoid libel or slander with the need to allow the defendant freedom of speech and decide if a statement was unprivileged.

-If you think you have a case of defamation against someone, hire a skilled lawyer to represent you in Boston.
+If you think you have a case of defamation against someone, hire a skilled personal injury lawyer to represent you in Boston.
 Defamation lawsuits are complex and need the attention of a highly experienced personal injury attorney, so be sure to hire counsel right away to discuss your options.